Highlights of this Safari

 After breakfast overlooking Lake Malawi you fly back to Lilongwe for the end of the tour and your onward connection.

-USD 7495pps *2017 Low Season Rate - Prices vary according to seasonality.
+USD 9232pp sharing *2018 Low Season Rate - Prices vary according to seasonality.
 Usually we tailor itineraries to your particular requirements.
 Simply contact us!